GPUOpen-Tools/gpu_performance_api/docs/source/api_functions/gpa_destroy.rst

 %%%%%%%%%%%

 Undoes any initialization to ensure proper behavior in applications that are not being profiled.
-This function must be called after the rendering context or device is released / destroyed.
+This function must be called before the rendering context or device is released / destroyed.

 Return value